Background

 Pledge

-My pledge is that I will make time for this as I truly believe that this effort will only positively impact the organisation and help me meet new people and solve problems that are not necessarily part of my day job.
+It is my sincerest belief that this effort will only positively impact the organization and help me meet new people and solve problems that are not necessarily part of my day job.

 Challenges

-We would love for our organisation to have some data targets.
-As part of a wider diversity equity and inclusion group, we would love for our organisation to have more Women in Leadership positions.
-Similarly we want to surface both gender pay gap and ethnicity pay gap.
-This would help us be more accountable and come up with meaningful objectives and in one way will help the organisation’s brand name.
+We would love for our organization to have some data targets.
+As part of a wider diversity equity and inclusion group, we would love for our organization to have more Women in Leadership positions.
+Similarly, we want to surface both the gender pay gap and ethnicity pay gap.
+This would help us be more accountable and come up with meaningful objectives, and in one way will help the organization’s brand name.

 What I would love though is to do some outreach activities.
-That’s like work closely with people from ethnic minority communities and inspire them and help them understand how life is in tech and encourage the next generation to apply for jobs in tech.
+That’s like working closely with people from ethnic minority communities and inspiring them and helping them understand how life is in tech and encouraging the next generation to apply for jobs in tech.

 We have made some small strides over the last year.
 We signed the Race at Work Charter.
 So we are hoping to see some change.